vahidAK/NanoMethPhase/README.md

   --columns COLUMNS, -c COLUMNS
                         Comma seperated Columns in the methylation frequency files that include the following information,
-                        respectively:chromosome start(CG_position) strand
+                        respectively: chromosome start(CG_position) strand
-                        coverage methylation_frequency.If the methylation
+                        coverage methylation_frequency.
+If the methylation
-                        frequency file does not have strand level information then just enter columns number forchromosome
+                        frequency file does not have strand level information then just enter columns number for chromosome start(CG_position) coverage
-                        start(CG_position) coverage
-                        methylation_frequency.Default is that your input files
-                        are already in a format required by DSS so you do not need to select any column.If you are giving as input NanoMethPhase frequency files select this:--columns
+                        methylation_frequency.
+Default is that your input files are already in a format required by DSS so you do not need to select any column.
+If you are giving as input NanoMethPhase frequency files select this: --columns
                         1,2,4,5,7.
 When strand column is given the assumption is that negative strand positions are 1 bp greater than positive strand, just like NanoMethPhase's